 |

-Refers to Vince Investments Ltd starting work on preparing the site of the new
+Refers to Vince Investments Ltd starting work on preparing the site of the new school at the

-installing temporary fencing and clearing vegetation.
+Glebelands, installing temporary fencing and clearing vegetation.

 Also refers to the proposed sale by Newport council of the former Compton Webb site to Charles Church for a housing development.